2R (group): Biography

 Both of them were born in Malaysia but moved to Singapore with their family at very early ages.
 Rosanne was born on 30 June 1979, while Race was born on 7 September 1982.
-Before entering show business, they studied together at Fowlie Primary School, Tanjong Katong Secondary School, Curtin University of Technology in Perth, Western Australia.
+Before entering show business, they studied together at Fowlie Primary School before attending Tanjong Katong Secondary School.
+They attended the Curtin University of Technology in Perth, Western Australia.
 The pair were discovered by an agent during a singing contest in 1998 and were brought to Hong Kong.
-They eventually signed by Universal Music.
+They were eventually signed by Universal Music.

 Beginning

 Although 2R has yet to achieve the level of success that others have in the beginning, they arguably went through a much harder time.
 The agent who initially signed the sisters had arranged an apartment for them in Hong Kong and was able to get them a few modelling jobs but nothing substantial materialised.
 Meanwhile, the sisters were working on improving their Cantonese while recording their first album in the hopes of attracting more fans.
 However, their agent suddenly disappeared and the sisters were burdened with several months of unpaid rent and were eventually evicted.
 Without agent and money, the sisters turned to their parents who helped them pay off their debt and found them a new home.
 Soon afterwards they were signed by Universal Music.